cameron-suth/2025-4216COMP-Team10/Questions.md

-Does tempo affect the energy of a song? - Aaron
+Does danceability increase over the years? - Aaron

 Does type of genre increase popularity of a song?
 Cam